 With a week to go before West Germany's general elections, Dr. Rainer Barzel, the Christian?

-With a week to go before West Germany's general elections, Dr. Rainer Barzel, the Christian Democrat (CDU) leader who hopes to replace Willy Brandt as Chancellor, started an intensive last-minute campaign tour across the country on Sunday (November 12).
+Background: With a week to go before West Germany's general elections, Dr. Rainer Barzel, the Christian Democrat (CDU) leader who hopes to replace Willy Brandt as Chancellor, started an intensive last-minute campaign tour across the country on Sunday (November 12).

 As a close count is forecast for the coming weekend's voting, Dr. Barzel is visiting many smaller towns in his busy itinerary, like Paderborn, where his political opponents include Dr. Augstein, owner and editor of the influential West German magazine 'Spiegel.'